Looking for an Amsterdam guide made by a local? Here you’ll find everything from where to eat to what to do.

 Holidays to Be Aware Of

 Netherlands specific holidays may make your trip here more expensive or crowded.
-Here are some holidays and dates you may want to be aware of:
+While creating your Amsterdam guide/itinerary, here are some holidays and dates you may want to be aware of:

 - Good Friday to Easter weekend

 - King’s Day on the 27th – a unique celebration worth experiencing